enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 * **How to call Python functions during simulation runtime?
 And what should I be aware of?**

 You can call Python function using libyt API ``yt_run_Function`` and ``yt_run_FunctionArguments``.
-See how to use them `here <https://yt-project.github.io/libyt/libytAPI/PerformInlineAnalysis.html#calling-python-functions>`__.
+See how to use them `here <https://libyt.readthedocs.io/en/latest/libyt-api/run-python-function.html>`__.

 Just put them right after the comments ``TODO: yt_run_Function and yt_run_FunctionArguments`` inside ``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` according to your needs.

 Please make sure the functions you called are defined inside the script.
-Otherwise, in ``libyt`` normal modes, the simulation will terminate simply because it cannot find the Python function, while in interactive mode, it will labeled as failed.
+Otherwise, in ``libyt`` normal modes, the simulation will terminate simply because it cannot find the Python function, while in the other modes, it will labeled as failed.

-See how to write an inline Python script in Doing In Situ Analysis section.
+See how to write an inline Python script in :ref:`Doing In Situ Analysis`.

 * **How to activate interactive mode and Python prompt in Enzo?**

 You have to compile ``libyt`` in interactive mode.

-If error occurs while running Python functions or Enzo detects ``LIBYT_STOP`` file, then ``libyt``'s interactive Python prompt will activate.
+If Enzo detects ``LIBYT_STOP`` file, then ``libyt``'s interactive Python prompt will activate.

-You can find more about libyt API ``yt_run_InteractiveMode`` `here <https://yt-project.github.io/libyt/libytAPI/ActivateInteractiveMode.html#activate-interactive-mode>`__.
+You can find more about libyt API ``yt_run_InteractiveMode`` `here <https://libyt.readthedocs.io/en/latest/libyt-api/yt_run_interactivemode.html>`__.

 How to Compile
 --------------
-The configure option that controls whether or not to use ``libyt`` can be toggled with
+The configure option that controls whether or not to use ``libyt`` can be toggled with:

 ::